Zinc + Vitamin A

 cofactor• essential

-Zinc acts like the 'unlock' key: it supports the liver's vitamin A transport protein (RBP), helps release vitamin A into blood, and powers zinc-dependent enzymes that turn vitamin A into its active forms.
+Zinc acts like the 'unlock' key: it supports the liver's vitamin A transport protein (RBP), helps release vitamin A into blood, and powers zinc-dependent enzymes that vitamin A into its active forms.

 Works Alone?